Diet and Nutrition

 Remember that diet and nutrition play a major role in having a healthy pregnancy for both you and your baby.
 See your health care provider as soon as possible to discuss proper diet and nutrition and to have any of your questions answered and any concerns addressed.

-The United States Department of Agriculture (USDA) has developed a food pyramid especially for pregnant and breastfeeding women.
+The United States Department of Agriculture (USDA) has developed health and nutrition information especially for pregnant and breastfeeding women.